ansgarw/privacy/README.md

 Our code consists of the following modules:
 1. `src/urls.py` contains tools that find candidate URLs for privacy policies on a given website.
-2. `src/text.py` contains tools that download privacy policies (given candidate URLs) and cleans them for natural language processing.
+2. `src/text.py` contains tools that download privacy policies (given candidate URLs) and clean them for natural language processing.
 3. `src/attributes.py` contains tools that calculate the attributes of privacy policies (visibility, length, readability, legal clarity) as used in the paper.

 These modules all call on `src/utils.py` which contains various auxiliary functions.